tuanPhantom/HANU_MPR_S2022_A2/README.md

 # HANU_MPR2022_A2
-MPR Spring 2022 - Assignment 2
+MPR Spring 2022 - Assignment 2: My Cart

 ## Overview
 The program is written in Java for Android devices.<br/>